A quantum ergodic theorem for mapping class groups action on character variety: Quantization of classical systems

-These projective representations can be lifted to linear representations of $SL_2(\mathbb{Z})$ first defined by Kloosterman in \cite{Kl}, and usually referred as \textit{Weil representations} and satisfy the exact Egorov identity.
-This fact can be compared to the case of higher dimensional torus where the equivalent projective representations of the symplectic groups have to be centrally extend by $\mathbb{Z}/2\mathbb{Z}$ to be lifted to linear ones when $N$ is even.
+These projective representations can be lifted to linear representations of $\mathrm{SL}_2(\mathbb{Z})$.
+They were first defined by Kloosterman in \cite{Kl}, and usually referred to as \textit{Weil representations}.
+They satisfy the exact Egorov identity.
+This fact can be compared to the case of higher dimensional tori where the equivalent projective representations of the symplectic groups have to be centrally extended by $\mathbb{Z}/2\mathbb{Z}$ to be lifted to linear ones when $N$ is even.
 It is however more usual to rather centrally extend the symplectic group by $\mathbb{Z}$ thus obtaining the so-called \textit{metaplectic group} to lift the Weil representations.
 In many textbook, when $N$ is odd, the Weil representation is only defined on a sub-group of the symplectic group due to its first definitions related to modular forms and Theta functions.
-However the above definition works for the whole symplectic group.
-Eventually let $\phi\in SL_2(\mathbb{Z})$ be an Anosov element, that is a matrix such that $|\tr(\phi)|>2$.
+Eventually let $\phi\in \mathrm{SL}_2(\mathbb{Z})$ be an Anosov element, that is a matrix such that $|\tr(\phi)|>2$.
 The action of $G=\mathbb{Z}$ on $\mathbb{T}^2$ where $n$ acts by $\phi^n$, is well known to be ergodic.
-The quantum system $\left(\mathcal{A}_N, V_N, \Opp_N, \rho_N\right)$ is a quantization of the classical one $(\mathbb{T}^2, \omega, \mathbb{Z})$ and the operators $\rho_N(\phi)$ are called \textit{Arnold's quantum cat map} (see \cite{HB, BdB, KR}).
-Let $(v_{1,N}, \ldots, v_{N,N})$ be a basis of $V_N$ consisting of norm one eigenvectors of $\rho_N(\phi)$.
-We then have the following decomposition:
+The quantum system $\left(\mathcal{A}_N, V_N, \Opp_N, \rho_N\right)$ is a quantization of the classical one $(\mathcal{O}_{\mathbb{T}^2_{\mathbb{C}}}, \tau^{cl}, \mathbb{Z})$ and the operators $\rho_N(\phi)$ are called \textit{Arnold's quantum cat map} (see \cite{HB, BdB, KR}).
+Let $(v_{1,N}, \ldots, v_{N,N})$ be a basis of $V_N$ consisting of norm one eigenvectors of $\rho_N(\phi)$ such that one has the following decomposition: